fwollatz/MLinPractice/Documentation.md

 ![PCA_Standardized](documentation/PCA_Standardized.png)

-While using standardization instead of normalization, we need the top 50 components to reach an explained variance of above 95%, indicating that standardization might made the features more comparable as mere normalization.
+While using standardization instead of normalization, we need the top 50 components to reach an explained variance of above 95%, indicating that standardization might make the features more comparable than merely normalization.

 ### Interpretation

-The results of the RFE feature selection indicates that especially boolean features very more important.
+The results of the RFE feature selection indicated that boolean features were very more important.
-This could be due to the chosen DTC model which sees boolean features more useful to form distinct target groups.
+This could be due to the chosen DTC model seeing boolean features more useful to form distinct target groups.
-Still the top feature was a numerical one `tweet_charlength`, so the length of the tweet was considered the most important along the boolean features.
+Still the top feature was a numerical one `tweet_charlength`, so the length of the tweet was considered the most important along with the boolean features.
 Surprisingly the dimensionality reduction indicated that the amount of followers was not as useful as we thought.

 ## Classification